lingtalfi/Kit_PicassoWidget/README.md

 # If it's defined, it indicates which skin to use.
 # If null, this means use no skin at all (the user probably wants to take care of the css by herself)
 ?skin: null
+# The js init file to use.
+# If not defined, it defaults to the template name.
+# If it's defined, it indicates the js init file to use.
+# If null, this means use no js init file at all (the user probably wants to take care of the js by herself)
+?js: null
 ?vars:                          # An array of variables to pass to the template
     my_value: 667
     ?attr:                          # An array of html attributes to add to the widget's outer tag